-Our Georgia lawyers have over a decade of experience helping clients through difficult divorce and family law problems, personal and business financial issues and immigration problems.
+Our Georgia lawyers have over a decade of experience helping clients through difficult divorce and family law problems, personal and business financial issues, business and personal bankruptcy and immigration problems.
 Our attorneys also help people with estates, wills, trusts and probate issues.
-Call now to speak confidentially with one our Georgia attorneys.
+Call 770-609-1247 now to speak confidentially with one our Georgia attorneys.

 Call 770-609-1247 or use the Email Submission Form Below

 The attorneys at Coleman Legal Group, LLC are experienced in serving families, businesses and individuals throughout the state of Georgia.
 Our experienced Georgia lawyers are known for providing exceptional service for clients.
 We provide our clients with more than just legal representation.
 We go above and beyond to personally learn about the client’s needs and interests, to better assist them with their personal and business matters.

 Coleman Legal Group, LLC’s expertise and reputation is derived from a long and successful track record of assisting clients with a variety of legal matters.
 Clients choose us and return because our level of service goes beyond there expectations.
 We always make it our first priority to put our clients first, assisting with their legal matters with the utmost professionalism and sound advice.

 Main Office, Alpharetta, Georgia: 5755 North Point Parkway, Suite 52, Alpharetta, GA 30022

 Coleman Legal Group, LLC handles cases in the following cities and communities: Atlanta, Alpharetta, Roswell, Johns Creek, Milton, Cumming, Marietta, Sandy Springs, Woodstock, Ball Ground, Kennesaw, Gainseville, Norcross, Lawrenceville, Midtown, Inman Park, Duluth, Buckhead, Dunwoody, Vinings and Smyrna.